-John Casablancas has been stirring up a lot of controversy in the modelling and acting arena.
+John Casablancas has been stirring up a lot of controversy in the modelling and acting arena in recent times.

-There are differing views related to John’s self-proclaimed career centers as many believe in the John Casablancas scam based on scam reports found online.
+There are differing views related to John’s career centers as many believe in the John Casablancas scam reports found online.

-Yet others have been encouraged by the career center stating how it has helped them to launch their modelling and acting careers.
+Yet others have been encouraged by the career centers stating how they have helped them to launch their modelling and acting careers.